Who Does What? Understanding Mental Health Professionals and How Multi-Disciplinary Care Works

 • The parent works with a counsellor for anxiety.

-• The couple engages in relationship therapy.
+• They work as a couple in relationship therapy.

 What Makes Navigating This System Harder Than It Should Be